cyrus-baker/efficient-bosonic-tomography/README.md

 ## Explanation of the code
 The code in `src/efficient_bosonic_tomography/displacer.py` is the code for Efficient Displacement Operator Calculation as well as Hilbert Space Trunction.
 The code in `src/efficient_bosonic_tomography/generate_data.py` is the code for Data Generation.
-For sampling with Q-function and Wigner function, please refer to the `test_generate_data.py` in `tests/` folder.

-The rest of the code will be released after the cleanup is completed.
+The code in folder `scripts/` is the code for the experiments in the paper.

+** The code may contains bugs and other issues.
+Please feel free to report them. :smiley: **

 ## Citation